-Regarding currents, Figure 10g. shows the cross-shore component of the depth-averaged currents.
-Before inundation of the sand flat, the system is dominated by an offshore directed current, related to the formation of an undertow current to compensate onshore directed wave-driven mass fluxes.
-As water inundates the flat, the offshore directed current loses strength, with a predominance of an onshore-directed current in the upper part of the beach.
+Regarding currents, Fig. 10g shows the cross-shore component of the depth-averaged currents.
+Before inundation of the sand flat, the system is dominated by an offshore-directed current, related to the formation of an undertow current to compensate onshore-directed, wave-driven mass fluxes.
+As water inundates the flat, the offshore-directed current loses strength, with a predominance of an onshore-directed current in the upper part of the beach.
 It is important to notice that as the undertow loses strength, water fluxes in this zone of the beach are less intense compared to water fluxes in elevations above MSHTL.

 Most of the deposition occurred at the beginning of the inundation.
-Using scenario k. as an example, we extracted information from a profile and a point in space, as highlighted in Figure 10 and Figure 12.
-Results show that deposition occurred mostly

-- 5 between 2:00 and 4:00 hours, which is also the period when water levels reached sufficient elevation to inundate the flat.
-Between 2:00 and 4:00, values of wave height found in the flat are in the order of 0.1-0.5 meters.
-After 4:00, the increase of water levels reduces wave dissipation and, in turn, allow wave height in the order of 0.5-0.6 meters on the flat.
+Using scenario k as an example, we extracted information from a profile and a point in space, as highlighted in Figs. 10 and 12.
+Results show that deposition occurred mostly between 02:00 and 04:00 MT (model time), which is also the period when water levels reached sufficient elevation to inundate the flat.
+Between 02:00 and 04:00 MT, values of wave height found in the flat are on the order of 0.1-0.5 m.
+After 04:00 MT, the increase in water levels reduces wave dissipation and, in turn, allows wave height on the order of 0.5-0.6 m on the flat.
 This suggests that the deposition is a wave-driven process, which may be associated with wave breaking.
 As the water starts to inundate the flat, breaking waves start to erode the beach.
-At the start of the event (i.e. before sand flat inundation), wave breaking - 10 induce pressure gradient differences that are higher at the shoreline, inducing the development of the undertow and a depthaveraged offshore barotropic flow.
+At the start of the event (i.e. before sand flat inundation), wave breaking induces pressure gradient differences that are higher at the shoreline, inducing the development of the undertow and a depth-averaged offshore barotropic flow.
 As the water level increases and the sand flat gets inundated, the pressure gradient induced by the surf bore reduces, as it starts to flow over and enter the sand flat.
-That leads to a reduction of the offshore flow, and the onshore-directed surf bore starts to lead the overall flow.
-As the breaking evolves as an onshore-directed water flux, it transports the eroded sediment in the down-wave direction.
-This process occurs for the period in which water depth is small enough to - 15 dissipate most of the wave energy, which is supported by the really small waves on the flat.
-As water depth increases, there is a reduction of wave dissipation, that in turn reduces the sediment transport capacity by either reducing the generated flux or the bottom stress.
+That leads to a reduction in the offshore flow, and the onshore-directed surf bore starts to lead the overall flow.
+As the breaking evolves as an onshore-